About Our Program

 11:00 am–11:50 am, Salomon Center, Room 101

-Learn about Brown University’s “Get Your Bearings” financial literacy and awareness program designed to help students understand and manage their finances.
+Learn about Brown University’s “Get Your Bearings” program.
 In this kick-off session we will introduce our programs for protecting your identity, steps to establishing good credit, borrowing loans wisely, budgeting, and spending/savings tips to use while at Brown and in Providence.
 Join us, “Get Your Bearings”, and take control of your finances, right from the start!
 Parents and students are welcome to attend this session.

 Show your support by displaying our flyers, hosting an information session for your group or organization, networking to bring financial presenters to campus, or simply talking to students and colleagues about the program.
 We are able to provide printed materials/flyers for display or distribution, e-newsletters, and conduct financial presentations on campus.